1757-04-21 - Combat of Reichenberg

 Commander-in-chief: FZM Christian Moritz Count Königsegg und Rothenfels

-Summary: 14 bns (including 2 bns on their way from Gabel under Major-General Count Würben), 13 grenadier coys, 25 sqns, Liechtenstein's 500 commandeered horse and 26 field pieces.
+Summary: 14 bns (including 2 bns on their way from Gabel under Major-General Count Würben), 15 grenadier coys, 22 sqns, 2 Carabinier coys and 26 field pieces.
 For a total of 13,200 foot and 3,500 horse.

-Vanguard at the outskirts of the woods to the East of Reichenberg (altogether the 7 under strength sqns totalled 300 men)
+Vanguard at the outskirts of the woods to the East of Reichenberg (altogether the 7 under strength sqns were formed in 3 sqns totalling only 300 men)

 Right wing under Major-General von Lacy

-- west of the Neisse in the entrenchments in front of Reichenberg
+- on the left bank of the Neisse in the entrenchments in front of Reichenberg

 - behind the entrenchments between Rosenthal and Franzesdorf on the right bank of the Neisse

-- Cavalry under Lieutenant-General Count Porporati deployed in two lines to the left of the entrenchments of the left bank
+- Cavalry under Lieutenant-General Count Porporati deployed in two lines to the left of the entrenchments on the left bank

 Extreme left, occupying an isolated barricade in the woods